Obverse (front) of King Charles II farthing, 1672-1679. Notice the left-facing bust.

-Thanks to Asbury Park Press columnist Jerry Carino, filmographer Brian Johnston and photographer Doug ? for capturing us at our best.
+Thanks to Asbury Park Press columnist Jerry Carino, filmographer Brian Johnston and photographer Doug Hood for capturing us at our best.
 We’re thrilled with the article, photos and video.
 Please have a read, look and watch!

 On a recent outing to an unplanted field in Salem County, NJ, among other finds (King George III copper, colonial tombac coat button, 1894 Indian Head penny) I located a colonial cufflink.
 As I unearthed it, I immediately noticed a crude design, which in my experience is often the case with 18th century cufflinks.
 At first, the image looked like the letters “D” and “R” intertwined with rays above them.
 However, through the magic of social media—this time a colonial coins and relics Facebook page—two members quickly provided a more accurate ID: The image was of a woman resting on an anchor.
 On the surface, this design conjures up a romantic vision of a young maiden longingly waiting for her beloved mariner to return to port after a long time at sea.
 However, through further research (and more online magic), I learned that this image is an age-old allegory used to symbolize undying hope.